-- Focused Amendments to the Mid Sussex District Plan 2014 2031 Pre-Submission Draft and Policies Maps
+- Main Modifications to Mid Sussex District Plan 2014 2031

 - Sustainability Appraisal

 - Habitats Regulations Assessment

 1. Background

 The District Council is developing a new District Plan to guide development and the provision of infrastructure over the period to 2031.
 The District Plan provides a vision for how Mid Sussex is to evolve over this time and a delivery strategy for how this will be achieved.